 Arguably the most well-known president of the United States is its first leader, George Washington.
 And while there is much that’s known about him, for instance, that he was married to Martha, became a decorated officer at war, and readily rocked a powder wig, there is also much that we don’t know about ‘ol George.

 Take a look at these interesting, yet little-known facts about George Washington

 Image a president today who served with only having gone to school until they were 11 years old?
 Yet that’s exactly what took place for Washington.
 When his father died, George was forced to work and help support the family, for there were five younger siblings at home.

 He also had two older half-brothers who were sent to England to get a higher education.
 Washington was said to have been embarrassed by his lack of education.

 2. He wrote love letters to a friend’s wife

 Weeks before his wedding, Washington penned a love letter, not to his betrothed, Martha, but to Sally Fairfax, the wife of one of his best friends, George Fairfax.
 Though it’s unclear if Sally ever returned those feelings, the pair were friends for some time.
 Sally is credited with helping teach Washington social norms of wealthy crowds from the time he was a teenager.

 3. That wasn’t actually a wig!

 Woah!
-That hair was powdered white, but it was his real hair!
+Of all the facts about George Washington you know you wanted to confirm, yes, that hair was powdered white, but it was his real hair!